jgsuess/FHIRFLARE-IG-Toolkit/hapi-fhir-Setup/README.md

-# Application Build and Run Guide
+# Application Build and Run Guide - MANUAL STEPS

 This guide outlines the steps to set up, build, and run the application, including the HAPI FHIR server component and the rest of the application managed via Docker Compose.